YannVasseur35/ReactorBlazorQRCodeScanner/README.md

 You need to have a camera on your device.

-It can works on a laptop with a webcam, or it could be a phone's camera (only back camera, not front)
+It can works on a laptop with a webcam, or it could be a phone's camera

 The webbrowser will ask you permission to use the camera.